kgxsz/devops-101/part-four/README.md

 The names of the jars produced by the above task will be something like `application-0.1.0-SNAPSHOT-standalone.jar` and `application-0.1.0-SNAPSHOT.jar`.
 We'd like to make sure that the Go pipeline counter is stamped onto those jars so that we always know which pipeline run produced them.
 Go gives us some environment variables we can use, so let's create a task that changes the jar names to something like `application-0.1.0-$GO_PIPELINE_COUNTER-standalone.jar` and `application-0.1.0-$GO_PIPELINE_COUNTER.jar`:

 - go to the `PIPELINES` tab, hit the cog icon on the top right hand of the pipeline panel
-- go to the `package stage` panel and select the `Jobs` tab
+- go to the `package` stage's panel and select the `Jobs` tab
 - select the `package` job and then `Add new task`
 - select `more` for the type of task
-- fill in the fiels as follows:
+- fill in the fields as follows:

     |Field| Value|
     |:--|:--|